-Integral transform, Laplace transform, Properties of Laplace transforms such as first and second shifting property, Laplace Transform of Periodic Functions, Laplace transform of derivatives, Laplace Transform of integrals, Inverse Laplace Transform by partial fractions method, Fourier series, Evaluation of coefficients of Fourier series Cosine and Sine series, Applications of Fourier Series, Fourier Transforms, Fourier sine and cosine Transforms, Fourier transform of derivatives, Applications of Fourier Transforms
+Integral transform, Laplace transform, Properties of Laplace transforms such as first and second shifting property, Laplace Transform of Periodic Functions, Laplace transform of derivatives, Laplace Transform of integrals, Inverse Laplace Transform by partial fractions method, Fourier series, Evaluation of

 Note: The syllabus is divided into four units.
 Nine questions will be set in all.
 Question No.1 will be compulsory having four parts covering the whole syllabus.
 In addition there will be two questions from each unit and the student is to answer one question from each unit.